Bane96/nextjs-project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploy on Docker

-The easiest way to deploy your Next.js app to Docker is to use the command.

-`docker compose up`

 ## Run tests

 The easiest way to run tests is to use this command

 `npm run test`  or `npm run test:watch`

+## Deploy on Docker

+The easiest way to deploy your Next.js app on Docker is to use the command.

+`docker compose up`

 ## Learn More